brooks630/docker-base-images/README.md

 They extend CentOS and contain some preinstalled packages and environment variables, to provide some level of consistency with the proper HMLR infrastructure and allow for consistency between applications.

+There is also a Squid image, built from source (with HTTPS support added) with the tag matching the compiled Squid version.
+This is for use as a commodity within the common-dev-env.

 ## Making changes

 Changes must be pushed to the Docker Hub.
 The general process is this: